MarkLopes11/gemini_assistant/README.md

 wait for 'Hold the spacebar to speak...' to be displayed in the terminal before holding spacebar

 After you hold spacebar 'Listening...
-Hold spacebar to speak.' will be displayed, hold spacebar will you finish your input
+Hold spacebar to speak.' will be displayed, hold spacebar till you finish your input

 if the ai says 'goodbye', the program is terminated